North Carolina Senate defeats bid to repeal controversial 'bathroom bill'

 Republicans wanted the provision out of concern that cities would enact Charlotte-like measures that could survive under the incoming Democratic administration in the state capital.

-However, Democrats pushed back against the moratorium, calling it only a partial repeal of HB2.
+However, Democrats pushed back against the moratorium, while also calling the bigger measure only a partial repeal of HB2.

 "This wasn't the deal," said Sen. Jeff Jackson, a Charlotte Democrat.
 "This bill breaks this deal.
 Charlotte would have not repealed its ordinance if this was the deal."